-In addition to the other information set forth in this Quarterly Report including the updated risk factor included below, you should also carefully review the risk factors discussed in Part II, Item 6 of our Annual Report on Form 10-KSB for the year ended December 31, 2005.
+In addition to the other information set forth in this Quarterly Report including the updated risk factor included below, you should also carefully review the risk factors discussed in Part II, Item 6 of our Annual Report on Form 10-KSB for the year ended December 31, 2005 and in Part II, Item 1A. of our Quarterly Report on Form 10-Q for the quarter ended June 30, 2006.
 Such risks could materially affect our business, financial condition or future results.
-Other than with respect to the risk factor included below, there have been no material changes from the risk factors previously disclosed in Part II, Item 6 of our Annual Report on Form 10-KSB.
-The risks described in our Annual Report on Form 10-KSB are not the only risks facing our Company.
+Other than with respect to the risk factor included below, there have been no material changes from the risk factors previously disclosed in Part II, Item 6 of our Annual Report on Form 10-KSB and in Part II, Item 1A. of our Quarterly Report on Form 10-KSB and in Part II, Item 1A. of our Quarterly Report on Form 10-Q for the quarter ended June 30, 2006 and such risks are not the only risks facing our Company.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may adversely affect our business, financial condition and/or future results.